abiwinanda/dotnet-mongodb-unit-test/README.md

 ## Creating MongoDB Instance for Unit Test

-You could create an instance of MongoDB database that you could use locally for your unit with the following sample codes
+You could create an instance of MongoDB database for your unit test with the following sample code

 ```c#
 public class StudentServiceTest